xsunny-xie/oulad-last-minute-learning/README.md

 ## Research Question

-**Is engagement concentrated in the final week before an assessment associated with lower assessment scores, after accounting for students’ total level of online engagement?**
+**Does the temporal concentration of online engagement before an assessment explain differences in student performance beyond total engagement volume?**

 ## Hypotheses